top of page

 History of the Braintree Community Food Pantry

 Through miracles and answered prayers, a faith-based Community Food Pantry for Braintree residents became a reality in April 1993.
-We are currently celebrating over 30 years of making a difference in Braintree.
+We are currently celebrating over 32 years of making a difference in Braintree.

 What we do

 We provide Braintree Residents in need with gift cards to local supermarkets on a monthly basis.
-We are currently serving over 3000 people each year.

 Whom we serve: Braintree Residents Only

-* 50% of our clients are disabled
+* Roughly 50% of our clients are disabled

-* Age of our clients is diverse
+* The age of our clients is diverse

-- 5% senior adults
+~5% senior adults

 * Many of our clients have lost their homes or apartments due